Majjhima Nikāya 138

 Kathañcāvuso, ajjhattaṁ saṇṭhitanti vuccati?

-And how is their consciousness stuck internally?
+And how is it said to be stuck internally?

 Idhāvuso, bhikkhu vivicceva kāmehi vivicca akusalehi dhammehi savitakkaṁ savicāraṁ vivekajaṁ pītisukhaṁ paṭhamaṁ jhānaṁ upasampajja viharati.